Mariamite Cathedral of Damascus

 The Mariamite Cathedral of Damascus, also known as the Maryamiyya Church (الكَنِيسَة المَرْيَمِيَّة), is one of the oldest Greek Orthodox churches in Damascus, Syria and holds the seat of the Greek Orthodox Church of Antioch.
 The church complex is located on the Street Called Straight.

 History

-A first church was built during the 4th century AD or probably earlier.
-After the Muslim conquest of Damascus the church was closed until 706 AD when al-Walid ordered that it be returned to the Christians as a compensation for the Church of John the Baptist which was turned into the Umayyad Mosque.
+A first church was built at an unknown time.
+After the Muslim conquest of Damascus the church was closed until 706 AD when al-Walid ordered that it be returned to the Christians as compensation for the Church of John the Baptist which was turned into the Umayyad Mosque.

 The church was destroyed and rebuilt several times in later years.
 It was described by Ibn Jubayr as:

 In 1342, the Patriarchal See of Antioch was transferred from Antioch to Damascus and the church served as the seat of the Greek Orthodox Church in the East.

 The church was burned down by mobs, along with most of the Christian quarter, when the 1860 Druze-Christian conflict in Lebanon spilt over into Damascus, and was rebuilt three years later.
 It was last renovated in 1953.